yashkumar0042/python/git/day2.md

 - Contributors fork the repository to their accounts.
 - Pull requests are used to propose changes to the original repository.

-# 2. Contributing to a Project
+# II.
+Contributing to a Project

 ## Forking a Repository
 - Fork the repository on a platform like GitHub.